Invoca/developer-docs/README.md

 10. Visit http://developers.invoca.net
 11. Click on the "latest" link in the lower left, your new branch should appear in the list of version
 12. Click on your branch name to view and you should be able to check the changes you made
-13. Once you decide to make your changes public, merge your branch into an existing version branch, then delete your branch
+13. Once you decide to make your changes public, merge your branch into an existing version branch, then delete your branch.
+(Only members of the Developer Docs Administrators group can push to a publically version of the docs.)
 14. ReadTheDocs will automatically pickup your changes and recompile the site

 ## Making a new version: